emilyc8685/sep10-freedom-project/blog/entry02.md

   * This kit combines art and electronics
   * Its a fun way students can learn to create their own interactive projects and programming
 ## How I found it
+To find some softwares and hardware that was created in my topic I first googled "Education softwares" I got a lot of results of common softwares like Google Classroom and Kahoot.
+Instead I searched "unique educational softwares/hardware" which helped me get the results I wanted.

 [Previous](entry01.md) | [Next](entry03.md)